-A possible improvement to this model is to fetch each patient sample as a separate parallel process during data recall, and reassemble the dataset once the additional measure are computed.
+A possible improvement to this model is to fetch each patient sample as a separate parallel process during data recall, and reassemble the dataset once the additional measurements have been.

 REDIS

-Since each patient sample is stored in a text file beneath the sample directory, I/O contention can arise as data is written and recalled in several steps of the processing pipelnie.
+Since each patient sample is stored in a text file beneath the sample directory, I/O contention can arise as data is written and recalled in several steps of the processing pipeline.
 Since data is stored in name-value pairs, a REDIS repository may be useful.
 REDIS is known for high efficiency data storage and recall on data of this nature, and would allow data to be stored separately if desired.
 This could allow the solution to scale, and improve the accessibility of the data.
 A drawback of this approach is that REDIS is not available on traditional research technology like the environments available on Compute Canada.
 One of the objectives of this initiative was to produce a tool that could be widely adopted by other researchers without burdening them with extensive software configuration.
 The current solution relies only on the toolsets needed by the pipeline (Freesurfer, TrackVis, etc).

 Improved Fault Detection

 The ability for CRUSH to sense what phase of the pipeline hasn’t been completed is limited to simple file detection.
 If a file exists, it is used for determining what steps need to be completed.
 CRUSH does not evaluate the file for data corruption.
-For example, if during the first phase of the pipeline, images were being converted to Nifti format but an out-of-memory error cause the process to abend, a partial Nifti file may exist, but be invalid.
+For example, if during the first phase of the pipeline, images were being converted to Nifti format but an out-of-memory error cause the process to abnormally end, a partial Nifti file may exist, but be invalid.
 On restart, CRUSH will determine the file exist and not reconvert the files, moving ahead to step 2.
 The process will still fail at step 2, but manual intervention will need to occur to correct the issue.
 A log file with clear chroma-coded warning messages supports debugging, but the novice user may not be able to get past the issue.

 Add Pre-Pipeline Phase

-As seen in Table 1 - Pipeline Compute Requirements, there are two major steps of the processing pipeline: Phase 1 prepares the sample data for ROI-ROI feature extraction, and is largely serial in nature due to how each steps builds on the last.
+As seen in Table 18 - Pipeline Compute Requirements, there are two major steps of the processing pipeline: Phase 1 prepares the sample data for ROI-ROI feature extraction, and is largely serial in nature due to how each step builds on the previous.
 This interdependency of data results in a compute node being underutilized – using only one core of the entire node for most of this phase.
 In phase 2, at the point where ROI-ROI feature extraction is spawned, CRUSH begins using all cores available (unless limited with –maxcores).
 One way to improve processing performance is to conduct phase 1 of each sample in parallel to other samples.
 This can be achieved using the –norender switch.
 This switch effectively turns off Phase 2, where the cartesian product of each ROI is spawned for measurement.
 After phase 1 of all samples completes, phase 2 of all samples could be conducted.
-The current CRUSH solution does not easily support a daisy chaining of phase 1 and phase 2.
+The current CRUSH solution renders phase 1 and 2 serially, and does not maximize the opportunity to tune the pipeline and fully maximize hardware resources, since the hardware requirements vary between each phase.

 Service based execution on commodity hardware

 One of the largest hindrances of this exercise was the limited availability of computing resources.
-I can imagine a docker-style container running on underused lab computers that activates during low periods and runs a payload of execution tasks, similar to SETI-at-home meets Hadoop.
+An improvement could be a docker-style container running on underused lab computers that activates during low periods and runs a payload of execution tasks, similar to SETI-at-home meets Hadoop.
 This could allow data to remain on premise, leverage hundreds of low-use compute nodes, and execute discardable (or recoverable) execution pipelines.

 Final Remarks